RealtinSypher/SiteKit/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License.
+This project is licensed under the GPL-3.0 License.
 See the `LICENSE` file for details.

 ## Acknowledgments